- Get link

 CP Nos.: Temy – 0906-233-8205, Lorna – 0917-847-6110

 Culinare and Acustico.
 Culinare is a café with fusion of Filipino and Italian fare.
 Known as a pizza place and KTV hang-out years back before they progressed into Hotel Carmelita.
-While the Acustico bar is lounge area with live music located at the back side of Hotel Carmelita.
+The Acustico bar is a lounge area with live music located at the back side of Hotel Carmelita.

 9 Diversion Road, Tuguegarao City, 3500 Cagayan